It's a rite of passage when visiting Ireland to Kiss the Blarney Stone in Ireland.

 You may also like: The Best Things to do in Northern Ireland

-Interested in Visiting The Blarney Stone?
+Interested in Kissing The Blarney Stone?
 Check out our Ireland Travel Guide for more things to do in Ireland

 Blarney Castle History